pytest-dev/pytest/doc/en/reference.rst

 .. confval:: markers

-    When the ``--strict`` command-line argument is used, only known markers - defined in code by core pytest or some plugin - are allowed.
+    When the ``--strict-markers`` command-line argument is used, only known markers - defined in code by core pytest or some plugin - are allowed.

-    You can list additional markers in this setting to add them to the whitelist.
+    You can list additional markers in this setting to add them to the whitelist, in which case you probably want to add ``--strict-markers`` to ``addopts`` to avoid future regressions:

-    You can list one marker name per line, indented from the option name.

     .. code-block:: ini

         [pytest]
+        addopts = --strict-markers
         markers =
             slow
             serial

+    **Note**: This option was previously called ``--strict``, which is now an alias preserved for backward compatibility.

 .. confval:: minversion